 Looking at what is effectively the top of the board we can see that it’s dominated by not only the LGA 1151 socket, but also all of the Thermal Armor and the vast array of heatsinks and covers that further dominate this corner of the board and it looks great too.
 Working left to right first up we find a dedicated pump header and two further CPU fan headers and after a couple of capacitors we find an additional fan header.
 This in turn is followed by the secondary 8-pin CPU power connector.
 Total number of fan/pump headers is equal to ten, now that’s impressive and the most I think I’ve ever seen.

 Looking at the bottom of the board and again working from left to right, in the far corner we find those rather yellow (that actually works quite well on this TUF board) capacitors supporting the Realtek audio circuitry.
-Next up we find the front panel audio connector followed by a Aura illumination header and a dedicated on-board power button.
+Next up we find the front panel audio connector followed by an external fan header and a dedicated on-board power button.
 This in turn is followed by a single Thunderbolt header and a TPM header.
 Next up we have the second of two USB 3.0 headers and two USB 2.0 headers.
 Then we find the second of the two M.2 connectors, which is (as you can see) vertical and is supported by the supplied bracket.
 Now while it is nice to see that Asus have tried to include an additional M.2 bracket I’m unsure as to whether I would want to use a vertical bracket as it’s easily knocked and its aesthetic is well, a little odd!
 In the far right corner we find the extended front panel header that can be used with the supplied Q-Connector, always nice to see these.

 Looking at the back of the Asus TUF Z270 Mark 1 we can see that not only do we have a lovely black PCB but there’s also a ‘TUF Fortifier’ here too.
 This further protects the back of the Motherboard and also adds further rigidity to the board.
 It kind of looks cool also…